 Event, defines the captured event

 An example for events captured in the core network is depicted in Table [table:events].
-Here the first event describes a call establishment, followed by three handover event and at last a call termination event.
+Here the first event describes a call establishment, followed by three handover events and at last, a call termination event.

-The second data, that was provided by the network operator was the location of its cell sites.
-For each cell site the location specified by the latitude and longitude coordinate of the tower and an angle that defines the main beam direction of the transmitter is defined in the dataset.
-However, many base transceiver stations (BTS) will share the same location as only the location of the tower for each BTS is known.
+The second data, which was provided by the network operator, was the location of its cell sites.
+This dataset consists of the cell tower location, specified by the latitude and longitude coordinates, and an angle, which defines the main beam direction of the transmitter.
+However, many base transceiver stations (BTS) will share the same location, as only the location of the tower for each BTS is known.

 Additionally Data Sources

 For now we know the subscribers behavior over time by investigating the events in the event stream and the location of each cell site.
-However, this data is not sufficient to estimate a movement trajectory for the driver.
-Therefore the framework needs additionally data sources that will be introduced in this section.
+However, this data is not sufficient to estimate the movement trajectory for the driver.
+Therefore, the framework needs additional data sources that will be introduced in this section.

 Cell Area Estimation

-As of now we only know a coarse location of the subscriber defined by the location of the currently connected cell site.
+As of now, we only know a coarse location of the subscriber, defined by the location of the currently connected cell site.
 An important aspect for the estimation of the movement trajectory is the subscribers’ location.
 Since the only information that is available is the currently connected cell site, an approximation of the cell sites coverage area is needed.
-The coverage area for the currently connected cell site narrows down the subscribers location, as it is in general implausible that a subscriber is located outside the coverage area of the cell site.
+The coverage area for the currently connected cell site narrows down the subscriber’s location, as it is in general implausible that a subscriber is located outside the coverage area of the cell site.
 We are investigating two different types of cell area estimation.
-The first, Voronoi diagrams, is using the location of all cell sites and defining a polygon for each cell site.
-A subscriber located within this polygon has the closest distance to the cell cite to which the polygon belongs.
-The second, coverage prediction, is using a network planning tool and is beside taking the location of the cell sites also taking the environment into account.
+The first, Voronoi diagrams, are using the location of all cell sites and defining a polygon for each cell site.
+A subscriber located within this polygon has the closest distance to the cell cite, to which the polygon belongs.
+The second, coverage prediction, is using a network planning tool and besides taking the location of the cell sites is also taking the environment into account.
 The environment is defined as the elevation of the surface, the transmit power, etc.

 A simple approximation of the cell area can be derived from Voronoi diagrams as described by Baert and Seme .
 Hereby, Voronoi tessellation, is used to partition a plane with n points into n convex polygons .
-Each of this convex polygons contains one generator point, which in our case are the locations of the cell sites.
+Each of this convex polygons contains one generator point, which in our case the location of the cell sites are.

 However, many of the cell sites consists of more than one BTS and form a sector antenna.
 Since all of these BTS have the same location, their coverage area would be identical.

 We overcome this by moving the location of each sector, based on the angle of the sector, out of the center location of the cell site.
-The longitude location of the sector will be moved with Equation [eq:sectorX] and likewise will be the latitude location moved with Equation [eq:sectorY].
+The longitudes location of the sector will be moved with Equation [eq:sectorX] and likewise the latitudes location will be moved with Equation [eq:sectorY].
 The constant factor 150000 means a maximum movement of 1.6 meters in either direction.

 x=x+cos(α)150000y=y+sin(α)150000

 A more accurate method for estimating the coverage area is the use of a network planning tool.
-Voronoi diagrams, only use the location of each cell site, however, in a real mobile network the coverage area is influenced by a variety of factors such as:
+Voronoi diagrams only use the location of each cell site, however, in a real mobile network the coverage area is influenced by a variety of factors such as:

 Network load